RamaLingeswaraRao950/Task-Manager/README.md

-### Task Manager
 ***Task Manager*** is a web application designed to help users organize and manage their tasks efficiently by categorizing them into three priority levels: High, Medium, and Low.
 This intuitive tool ensures that users can focus on what matters most and keep track of their to-dos with ease.

 ## Features
 - **Task Input**